-- 15. (a) How is brain protected from shock and injury? - (b) Name two main parts of hindbrain and state the function of each.
-(CBSE 2012) - Ans. (a) Human brain is situated in a bony box, the cranium and it is covered on the outside by three membranes called meninges which help to protect it.
+- three membranes called meninges which help to protect it.
 The cerebrospinal fluid fills the spaces between the meninges.
 The fluid protects the brain from shock. - (b) Two main parts of hind brain are cerebellum and medulla.
 Cerebellum maintains equilibrium and controls postures.
 It makes the body movements smooth, steady and coordinated.
-Medulla contains vital reflex centres, such as cardiac centre and centres for swallowing, sneezing, coughing and vomiting, involuntary actions such as peristalsis, breathing, swallowing, heart beat etc. - 16.
-State the key differences between central nervous system (CNS) and peripheral nervous system (PNS).
+Medulla contains vital reflex centres, such as cardiac centre and centres for swallowing, sneezing, coughing and vomiting, involuntary actions such as peristalsis, breathing, swallowing, heart beat etc. - 18.
+State the key differences between central nervous system (CNS) and peripheral nervous system (PNS). - Ans.
+Differences between central nervous system and peripheral nervous system